mukund109/vow/README.md

-on regex search, preserve active column indicator of multiline col, on any operation, preserve multiline cols save key cols in state
-bug: regex search of television followed by sorting throws internal server error
-* regex search throws error when '/' character is entered where was i
+on regex search, preserve active column indicator of multiline col, on any operation, preserve multiline cols save key cols in state regex search throws error when '/' character is entered where was i
 * implement QOL changes